-The reasoning behind this, is that the AA "Big Book" is the original, undiluted source of 12-Step recovery, containing specific instructions for how to work the program.
+The reasoning behind this, is that the AA "Big Book" is the original, undiluted source of the 12 Steps.
+Following these instructions has given people the highest success rates by far (75% and more).

-Another positive to this approach, is that people work the steps much faster in this program, usually around 2 months.
-This ensures that sponsors are more available here than elsewhere.
+Another positive to this approach, is that people work the Steps much faster in this program, usually around 2 months.
+This ensures that sponsors are more available here than elsewhere, and we also suffer in our addiction less.

 I found this video to be a terrific intro to sex addiction and 12 Steps, courtesy of Primary Purpose SAA.